 - Soil on the acidic side.
 A pH of 6.0 to 6.5 is ideal.

 - Lots of compost

-Coffee is an understory tree, growing in the shade of other trees or bananas, where new natural compost is always being added continuously.
+The coffee plant is an understory tree, growing in the shade of other trees or bananas, where new natural compost is always being added continuously.

 When plants are small (under 8” inches) potting with an organic potting mix should work fine.

-Once plants reach a pot size of 10” or so using a more “specialty” soil mix will create a better environment for the root system to flourish.
+Once coffee plants reach a pot size of 10” or so using a more “specialty” soil mix will create a better environment for the root system to flourish.

 Use a soil with a lot of organic matter, good drainage, and volcanic rock.

 Below are two soil mixes recommended for planting coffee and promote vigorous growth..

 Coffee Soil Mix #1